 Level (straight) handle

 The level handle is the traditional symmetric design, with the thumb and ring finger rings on the same horizontal line.
-Ichiro's catalogue features few of these, but they still exist for stylists who prefer the classic feel or use them for specific techniques.
+Ichiro's catalog features few of these, but they still exist for stylists who prefer the classic feel or use them for specific techniques.

 Swivel thumb

-Signature handles
+Decorative handles

 Handle surface finishes